Aitia-IIOT/ah5-docs-java-spring/docs/api/authentication/identity-management-generic-mqtt.md

 ### identity-mgmt-remove

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper outsourced [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[Name](../primitives.md#name)>, which contains the names of systems that needs to be removed.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper outsourced [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[Name](../primitives.md#name)>, which contains the names of systems that need to be removed.

 ```
 Topic: arrowhead/authentication/identity/management/identity-mgmt-remove